anatems1/cdm-digital-affordances/variability.md

-the structure of media in a sense of how it can vary depending on who uses it at what times
+the structure of media in a sense of how it can vary depending on who uses it at what times the differing in the way something is colored in during an online game by person to person